2020 FIFA U-20 Women's World Cup: Second round of bidding

 After India and South Korea withdrew their bids, the bid process was reopened.
 Nigeria was considered to be in the running, with FIFA expected to conduct an inspection tour in August.

-In a meeting held with Carlos Alvarado Quesada (the President of Costa Rica), Rodolfo Villalobos (the president of the Costa Rican Football Federation), Gianni Infantino said "We raised the possibility that Costa Rica and Panama will host the FIFA Women's Under 20 World Cup in September 2020 and we have had a good reception of the news".
+In a meeting held with Carlos Alvarado Quesada (the President of Costa Rica), Rodolfo Villalobos (the president of the Costa Rican Football Federation), Gianni Infantino said "We raised the possibility that Costa Rica and Panama will host the FIFA Under-20 Women's World Cup in September 2020 and we have had a good reception of the news".

 On 20 December 2019, FIFA announced that Costa Rica and Panama would host the tournament in August 2020.

 Qualified teams

 A total of 16 teams would have qualified for the final tournament.
 In addition to Costa Rica who would have automatically qualified as host, 15 teams would have qualified from six continental competitions.
 Panama withdrew as co-host nation after 2020 CONCACAF Women's U-20 Championship, for this reason the spot vacancy for Concacaf was never defined.